ἵστήκει

 Strong'sG2476

-Morphological NotesVerb; imperfect tense (past ongoing), active voice, indicative mood, 3rd person singular.
-The imperfect denotes continuous or repeated action in past time.
+Morphological NotesVerb; pluperfect tense, active voice, indicative mood, 3rd person singular — expressing a past completed action with continuing result in past time.

 View full lexicon entry for G2476 →